tonsky/tonsky.github.io/_posts/2023-02-24-clojure-sublimed-3.md

 <figure><img src="./repl_main_custom_prompt.png"></figure>

-Then, it catches and prints exceptions, so your REPL doesn’t die is you make a mistake:
+Then, it catches and prints exceptions, so your REPL doesn’t die when you make a mistake:

 <figure><img src="./repl_main_exception.png"></figure>